Fibromyalgia Treatment at Pain Care Associates

 Natural Fibromyalgia Treatments for Little Rock and Benton Residents

 While we don't yet have a cure for fibromyalgia, the good news is that Pain Care Associates can help Little Rock and Benton residents reduce their symptoms without any need for drugs or invasive procedures.
 Your chiropractor (Dr. Stewart, Dr. Vang or Dr. Barger) will perform a detailed physical examination and take your medical history to rule out other possible underlying causes.
 There's no conclusive test for fibromyalgia, but it can be confirmed in patients with at least 11 identifiable tender spots distributed throughout all four quadrants of the body.

 Chiropractic adjustment can be extremely helpful in cases of fibromyalgia.
 Spinal manipulation and spinal decompression can help relieve the nerve pressure of stenosis while also helping to normalize systemic nerve function (which plays a role in hormonal/neurotransmitter balances).
 We may also recommend other natural techniques such as trigger point therapy to help relax the muscle knots that cause pain and chronic tension that can contribute to spinal misalignment.
 Exercise and other forms of physical therapy can play a particularly important role in helping your tissues remain as mobile and flexible as possible.

 Visit our Little Rock and Benton Chiropractor Today

 Since fibromyalgia is a chronic condition, your chiropractor at Pain Care Associates will work with you to develop an ongoing pain management routine.
 Periodic spinal screenings, treatment sessions and ongoing self-care practices can help you maintain control over your quality of life.
-Call 501-223-3314 for a consultation!
+Schedule a consultation today!